matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 When teams are reduced to task-takers, innovation dies.
 The best engineers become disengaged, and the organisation loses its capacity to learn, adapt, and improve.

-Reducing this waste means treating developers as designers of systems — trusted to experiment, decide, and continuously shape how value flows.
+Reducing this waste means treating developers as designers of systems — trusted to experiment, decide, and continuously shape how value flows to users.

 ### How to reduce unused talent